ZECxR3ap3r/T6ZM-Trials-System/README.md

 The popular **Trials & Rewards system** is now available for **Black Ops 2 Zombies**!

-Known from Black Ops Cold War, Black Ops 4 IX ([Challenge Banners](https://www.reddit.com/r/CODZombies/wiki/ix#wiki_challenge_banners)), Ancient Evil ([Tributes to Apollo](https://www.reddit.com/r/CODZombies/wiki/ancient-evil#wiki_tributes)) and some [Black Ops 3 maps](https://callofduty.fandom.com/wiki/Trials), you can now solve challenges and receive in-game rewards.
+Known from Black Ops Cold War, Black Ops 4 IX ([Challenge Banners](https://www.reddit.com/r/CODZombies/wiki/ix#wiki_challenge_banners)), Ancient Evil ([Tributes to Apollo](https://www.reddit.com/r/CODZombies/wiki/ancient-evil#wiki_tributes)) and some [Black Ops 3 maps](https://callofduty.fandom.com/wiki/Trials), you can now complete challenges and receive in-game rewards.
 The more and faster you complete challenges, the higher the tier and chance for a better reward.

 - Each map has both general and map-specific challenges and rewards
 - Challenges are either counter or time based (between 1:30 and 2 minutes)